-Tapeworms have no mouth or digestive tract themselves and must obtain their food source pre-digested.
-They have a tough outer skin that is capable of withstanding the strong digestive juices.
-This skin is porous and your cat’s pre-digested food is absorbed through the tapeworm’s skin.
-Adult tapeworms can live in the cat for up to three years.
+Tapeworms have no mouth or digestive tract themselves and must obtain their food source pre-digested, they have a tough outer skin that is capable of withstanding the strong digestive juices.
+Tapeworms absorb the cat’s pre-disgested food through their porous skin.

 There are approximately 5,000 species of tapeworm in the world, each of which has a specific host, only a small number of tapeworms infect cats.

-Tapeworms are whitish/cream in colour with a ribbon-like appearance and can grow up to 24 inches (60 cm) in length.
-They are the second most common type of worm to infect cats (roundwormsare the most common).
+Tapeworms are whitish/cream in colour with a ribbon-like appearance and can grow up to 24 inches (60 cm) in length, they are the second most common type of worm to infect cats (roundworms are the most common).

 Tapeworms are hermaphroditic, which means they contain both ovaries and testes and are capable of reproducing on their own.
 They have a head (scolex), a neck and a segmented body (the segments are known as proglottids and collectively strobila).
-The head attaches to the wall of the small intestine with hooks.
-Once attached to the intestinal wall the tapeworm begins to produce proglottids.
+The head attaches to the wall of the small intestine with hooks and once attached to the intestinal wall the tapeworm begins to produce proglottids.

 The tapeworm needs two hosts to complete their lifecycle.
 First is the intermediate host (the flea or a rodent), which passes the larval stage of the tapeworm around, and the final host (your cat), where the larvae develop into an adult tapeworm.